GeoJetta/NEMO/Docs/Sharp 64-Color Display Interface Notes.md

 ## Partial Update

 If we only want to update some of the horizontal lines, there's a protocol provided for skipping through faster vertically.
+To do that, we set all horizontal and vertical components inactive except for GCK which can traverse vertically at a maximum of 500kHz.

 ![Partial Update Signal Timing](image-4.png)